sriramab/gamamanual/WikiOnly/NewVersionChanges.md

  * a whole new set of charts
  * getting values when moving the mouse on charts
  * possibility to declare `permanent layout: ` + `#splitted`, `#horizontal`, `#vertical`, `#stacked` in the `output` section to automatically layout the display view.
+ * Outputs can now be managed from the "Views" menu.
+Closed outputs can be reopened.
  * Changing simulation names is reflected in their display titles (and it can be dynamic)
  * OpenGL displays now handle rotations of 2D and 3D shapes, combinations of textures and colours, and keystoning